The Jam: Setting Sons and Sound Affects (1979–1981)

-The band's first single of 1980 was intended to be "Dreams of Children", which combined bleak lyrics lamenting the loss of childhood optimism with hard-edged, psychedelic instrumental backing and production.
+The band's first single of 1980 was intended to be "Dreams of Children".
 Due to a labelling error, however, the A- and B-sides of the single were reversed, resulting in the more conventional "Going Underground", the single's planned flipside, getting much more airplay and attention.
-As a result, only "Going Underground" was initially listed on the charts, although the single was eventually officially recognised (and listed) as a double A-side by the time the release reached No. 1 in the UK.
-When promoting the album in the United States, the group appeared on American Bandstand, performing "(Love Is Like a) Heat Wave", a cover of the hit song by the Motown girl group Martha and the Vandellas.
-They also appeared on the short-lived American sketch comedy series Fridays, playing the songs "Private Hell" and “Start”.
+The single was eventually officially recognised (and listed) as a double A-side by the time the release reached No. 1 in the UK.

-Sound Affects was released in November 1980.
-Paul Weller said that he was influenced by The Beatles' Revolver and Michael Jackson's Off the Wall also.
-Indeed, several of the songs recall Revolver-era swirling psychedelia, such as "Monday", "Man in the Corner Shop", and the acoustic "That's Entertainment".
+Sound Affects, released in November 1980, was a No. 2 hit in the UK and peaked at No. 72 on the US Billboard charts, the band's most successful album in the US.
+Weller said that he was influenced by the Beatles' Revolver and Michael Jackson's Off the Wall.
+It included the acoustic "That's Entertainment".
 According to Weller he wrote "That's Entertainment", a bitter slice-of-life commentary on the drudgery of modern working-class life, in around 15 minutes upon returning inebriated from the pub.
-Despite being only available as an import single, it peaked at No. 21 on the UK charts, an unprecedented feat.
-It is now arguably the Jam's most celebrated song.
-Despite the group's lack of commercial success in America, it even made American magazine Rolling Stone's list of the 500 greatest songs of all time.
+Despite being only available as an import single, it peaked at No. 21 on the UK charts.
+Despite the group's lack of commercial success in America, it made American magazine Rolling Stone's list of the 500 greatest songs of all time.

 "Start!", released before the album, became another No. 1 single.
-It had a very similar bass line, rhythm guitar and guitar solo to The Beatles' Revolver cut "Taxman", but was arranged as an otherwise completely different song.
-Some contemporary American R&B influence, including Michael Jackson, show up in Buckler's driving beats that power the album (such as on "But I'm Different Now"), and most obviously in Foxton's funk-influenced bassline in "Pretty Green".
-The album also reveals influences of post-punk groups such as Wire, XTC, Joy Division, and Gang of Four.
-The album was a No. 2 hit in the UK and peaked at No. 72 on the US Billboard charts, their most successful American album.
+Commenting on its similar bassline to The Beatles' Revolver cut "Taxman", Foxton said "Basslines like "Start!" just come to you.
+It’s not an intentional thing...it’s not quite like "Taxman", note-wise – you couldn’t sue me for it."